Tag: eastern league

 Jack Cronin, Pitcher, Hartford, 1895.

 The Hartfords came close to an Atlantic League championship in its inaugural season.
-In 1896, Former Hartford player and famed manager, Billy Barnie purchased the club along with a group of investors.
+In 1896, former Hartford player, Billy Barnie, purchased the club with a group of investors.
 He served as Hartford’s manager and garnered enough support to build a new ballpark on the west side of Wethersfield Avenue (later becoming Clarkin Stadium and then Bulkeley Stadium).
 Also nicknamed the Hartford Bluebirds, the club was captained by Bob Pettit, a utility man from Williamstown, Massachusetts.
 Everyday players like John Thornton and Reddy Mack lifted Hartford atop the standings and in a tight race with Newark.

 Reddy Mack, Second Baseman, Hartford, 1896.